The Cognitive Architecture Behind the aiBlue Core™

-This page presents the scientific rationale, architectural principles, and early-stage research foundations of the aiBlue Core™.
-We disclose what is known, what is being tested, and what remains exploratory — always with transparency and epistemic discipline.
+This page presents the scientific rationale, architectural principles, and validated findings behind the aiBlue Core™.
+We document what has been tested, what the results show, and where independent verification is open — always with transparency and epistemic discipline.

 Stable categories, semantic constraints, and cognitive scaffolding.